 Follow along with the video tutorial to see the easy steps involved in creating the pocket, or read on for the pictorial.

-SUPPLIES:Download the template
+SUPPLIES:Download the Pocket PDF Template

 - Paper cutter and/or scissors